ros2/design/articles/116_legacy_interface_definition.md

 ### Constants

 Constants are defined by a *primitive type*, a *name* as well as a *fixed value*.
-The *fixed value* can be specified in binary, octal, decimal, or hex; e.g. 0b01, 0o01, 01, 0x01.
+The *fixed value* can be specified in binary, octal, decimal, or hex via a prefix of 0b/0B, 0o/0O, or 0x/0X; e.g. 0b01, 0o01, 1, or 0x01.

 ## Conventions